 What if I was partially at fault for the dog bite incident?

 Texas follows a modified comparative negligence rule, meaning that if you were partially at fault for the incident, your compensation may be reduced.
 However, you can still recover damages if you were less than 51% at fault.
 For example, if you were found to be 20% at fault and the dog owner 80%, you can still pursue compensation, but your award will be reduced by your percentage of fault.
 Wild animal attacks, however, fall under different laws, however, you may still be eligible for compensation even if you were partially at fault.
+Our expert animal attack attorneys in San Antonio can help you determine if you have a case.

 How long do I have to file a dog bite lawsuit in Texas?